StackmateNetwork/stackmate-core/resources/docs/api.md

 pk([db7d25b5/84'/1'/6']xprv8fWev2sCuSkVWYoNUUSEuqLkmmfiZaVtgxosS5jRE9fw5ejL2odsajv1QyiLrPri3ppgyta6dsFaoDVCF4ZdEAR6qqY4tnaosujsPzLxB49)
 ```

 We add a `/*` to the end of the extended key just to indicate that this `policy` will require more keys derived from the given path onwards.
+Just like linux paths.

 ```
 pk([db7d25b5/84'/1'/6']xprv8fWev2sCuSkVWYoNUUSEuqLkmmfiZaVtgxosS5jRE9fw5ejL2odsajv1QyiLrPri3ppgyta6dsFaoDVCF4ZdEAR6qqY4tnaosujsPzLxB49/*)